| Hanging beside her in the shadow-creatures

 for adventure.

-No, absolutely not, said Haldir; but they were already
+No, absolutely not, said Haldir, your parents

-approaching the ground.
-Your parents would flay me alive.
+would flay me alive.

-I have already been missing forwhata week?
+I have been missing forwhata week?
+Aradors

-will soon talk him round.
+him round.

 Legolas will send you straight back home, said Haldir.

-We will see.
+We shall see.

 Eryn Carantaur

 There he is!
-Haldir!
-Eowyn ran to the big
+Haldir! cried Eowyn, running

 Haldir caught her hands and raised them to his lips.
 Eowyn!